Communication Between Employees and Company

 Dissemination of the Corporate Principles

-Activities to disseminate the Corporate Principles
+Activities for dissemination of the Corporate Principles

-Labor and management cooperation to resolve issues
+Cooperation between labor and management to resolve issues

 Keiko Kabumoto Chairman, Central Executive Committee Osaka Gas Workers Union